- Read more on intersex intersectionalities including with women, disabled people and LGBT peoples

 Disability is thus not just a health problem.
 It is a complex phenomenon, reflecting the interaction between features of a person’s body and features of the society in which he or she lives.
 Overcoming the difficulties faced by people with disabilities requires interventions to remove environmental and social barriers.

 The WHO definition applies to intersex, in that the medical profession regards intersex people as having an impairment (“disorder”) in body function or structure, a “disorder of sex development”.
 These “disorders” are regarded as impairments in our body structures (genitals, gonads, chromosomes) or functions (adrenal glands, gonads, or other glands).
-Intersex traits may also be accompanied by other physical differences, or cognitive differences, and these may be similarly regarded.
+Intersex traits may also be accompanied by other physical differences, infertility, or cognitive differences, and these may be similarly regarded.

 Intersex people are medicalised, stigmatised and suffer discrimination due to our distinctive biological characteristics.
 Intersex variations affect perceptions of our realness as men or women.
 As a result, intersex bodies do not meet societal expectations and intersex people experience homophobia, ableism and other forms of prejudice.